davorkomusanac/phone-address-search/README.md

 This is a project that was done through a MOOC course (Object-Oriented programming with Java, part II) by University of Helsinki.
 This specific project was the end project for week 9 ( https://materiaalit.github.io/2013-oo-programming/part2/week-9/ ).

-As it is a part of the course, it is validated through TMC which runs the tests online, so my project had to be modified in some parts to accommodate the tests so that I would points for it.
+As it is a part of the course, it is validated through TMC which runs the tests online, so my project had to be modified in some parts to accommodate the tests so that I would get points for it.

 This is how the project should work: